tomistaven/todonotes/README.md

 ## Architecture and Design Principles

-The dot-js framework is built around three core principles:
+The lightweight framework is built around three core principles:

 ### State Management